ahmed5939/leach-bot/README.md

-fortinte stw leach-bot
+<h1>fortinte stw leach-bot </h1>

 <br />
 <hr />

-<h2>after Installing</h2>
+<h2>After Installing the files</h2>

-run this in terminal for downloading dependencies.
+run this in the terminal to download all required dependencies.
 ```
 npm i
 ```
-after installing dependencies run this to start the bot.
+Run this to launch the bot once requirements have been installed.

 ```
 npm run
 ```

 <h2>customizations</h2>
- for cuztomizing the bot you need to change config.json file.
+ You need to edit the config.json file to customize the program.

 ```
 {